markwang1040/spotify_recommendation_engine/README.md

  2. Pulls and wrangles one random track and all relevant data regarding the track, artist, album, its audio features and extensive audio analysis

  3. Pulls and wrangles 20 random tracks at a time and all relevant data - an scaled-up version of (2).
-Handles event when tracks that have no audio_features or audio_analysis.
+Handles event when tracks that have no audio_features or audio_analysis (0.163% of tracks).
 Appends requested tracks to file.

 ## Getting Started